Easter is coming up fast, and the children will be out of school soon. So now is the perfect time to start organising some Easter activities.

 Painting on your plastic buckets is a good and attractive way to decorate your plastic buckets for a bumper Easter egg hunt.
 But the problem is that not all types of paint work on plastic.

-Some just won’t sick and some will streak making it difficult to apply.
+Some just won’t stick and some will streak making it difficult to apply.

 Oil and enamel paints are the best paints to use on plastic.
 These paints make strong bonds with the plastic and they aren’t washed off easily.